Vogeltak/maxcrone.org/content/essay/2026-05-11-internet-pieces-1.md

 [When everyone has AI and the company still learns nothing](https://www.robert-glaser.de/when-everyone-has-ai-and-the-company-still-learns-nothing/) by Robert Glaser.

-The plurality of operating large organizaitons seems to be growing only more plural, when there's some that will find incredibly effective loops and there's others where imagination does not extend beyond shallow application to business processes from the past.
+The plurality of operating large organizations seems to be growing only more plural, when there's some that will find incredibly effective loops and there's others where imagination does not extend beyond shallow application to business processes from the past.

 > The awkward thing is that many organizations spent twenty years calling themselves agile while preserving the organizational reflexes agile was supposed to remove.
 Now AI makes real agility more plausible, and the system still asks for two-week sprint commitments, handoff documents, and all the stuff that assumes iteration is scarce.
 >